RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ### Hybrid Search

 If the data/system you're building on top of already has a full text search capability (e.g. in Postgres `WHERE to_tsvector(text) @@ to_tsquery('some query');`), you can also use that to improve the results.
-Perform searches both in the vector store and in the full text search engine in parallel and merge them afterwards.
-While full text search will give you coverage in the most obvious cases, vector store will take care of synonyms and other details that are hard to capture in the text search.
+Perform searches both in the vector store and in the full text search engine in parallel and combine them afterwards.
+This approach leverages the strengths of both methods, ensuring comprehensive and precise results - while full text search will give you coverage in the most obvious cases, vector store will take care of synonyms and other details that are hard to capture in the text search.

 ### Include Metadata

 Another pitfall I often see is not injecting metadata alongside the chunk’s text.
 Things like parent document text, its creation date, link, or author name can enrich the AI answers to be more relevant and point the user to the source material.

 ## UX